spatialos/gdk-for-unity/docs/content/gameobject/sending-receiving-commands.md

 #### How to send command requests

-The following code snippet provides an examples on how to send a command request and register a callback for the response.
+The following code snippet provides an example on how to send a command request and register a callback for the response.
 This example MonoBehaviour would be enabled on any worker containing the corresponding GameObject.

 ```csharp